grigb/Lumeneo-Unity-AdaptiveGraphics/README.md

 About
 ----------------
 - A cross-platform Unity Asset
-- Written by Grig Bilham of Lumeneo.com
+- Written by Grig Billam of Lumeneo.com

 Quick Start